-Similarly, to pay liability of $2000, one can use some other debt (Liability) or can use some Asset (Cash or Stock) or pay it off from retained profits (Owner’s Equity).
+Similarly, to pay a liability of $2000, one can use some other debt (Liability) or can, use some Asset (Cash or Stock), or pay it off from retained profits (Owner’s Equity).

 The below table would help in explaining the basic accounting equation clearly: